 b.
 Targeting or banner advertising cookies including remarketing with Google Double click and YouTube channel

 This type of advertising is designed to provide you with a selection of products based on what you have viewed on our website and deliver adverts to you when you visit other selected websites.
 The adverts may highlight alternative vehicle options from other categories suitable to your browsing history.

-Please be assured that the data contained in the cookie used in these adverts is completely anonymous and doesn't contain any of your personal details.
-You can choose to opt-out of this type of advertising by various options described as below.
+Please be assured that the data contained in the cookie used in these adverts is completely anonymous and does not contain any of your personal details.

 c.
 Social Media:

 Select Car Leasing uses the You Tube Channel for the purposes of marketing and remarketing of the enterprise to different audience groups using video advertising.
 These audiences include, but are not limited to, the general population of the UK, specific targeted audiences (e.g. such as those interested in cars, luxury cars and other motor vehicles), audiences who have visited other websites, previous Select Car Leasing website visitors and also ‘Lookalike’ audiences.
 By using You Tube, the user is subject to the data and privacy policies of this organisation, not Select Car Leasing.

 If a website visitor reaches our website via a Google ad, a conversion cookie is filed on the device of the website visitor through Google.
 A conversion cookie loses its validity after 30 days and is not used to identify the website visitor.
 If the cookie has not expired, the conversion cookie is used to check whether certain sub-pages, e.g. the shopping cart from an online shop system, were called up on our website.
 Through the conversion cookie, both Google and the controller can understand whether a person who reached an AdWords ad on our website generated sales, that is, executed or cancelled a sale of goods.